nus-cs2030s/2324-s2/docs/04-encapsulation.md

         - In the case of user and booking, we have real world counterpart so we model them as separate classes.
     - Is there potential changes to the entity?
         - If so, then creating a class is good.
-        - For instance, if in the future we plan to store more information about an airport (_e.g., the country it is located, etc_), then having it as a class will minimize potential changes to other parts of the code (_e.g., if we used_ `String` _before, we now have to change all these_ `String` _into_ `Airport`).
+        - For instance, if in the future we plan to store more information about an airport (_e.g._, the country it is located, etc), then having it as a class will minimize potential changes to other parts of the code (_e.g._, if we used `String` before, we now have to change all these `String` into `Airport`).

     The guide above are not exhaustive.
 But they are still a good starting point if this is your first attempt at modelling in OOP.